pH balance: Can diet make you ‘acidic’?

 Incidentally, I’m not criticizing The Alkaline Diet.
 It does encourage eating more plants and allows a selection of acidic-forming foods, so it can be a healthy food plan to follow.
-My comments throughout this article refer to the practise of eating ONLY alkaline-forming foods, and omitting all acid-forming ones.
-However, my one concern with The Alkaline Diet is it may encourage the good-food-bad-food mentality – that acid foods are bad and alkaline foods are good.
-Some people may choose to restrict or omit many healthful food choices, risking their good health over time.
-In this case, you would not be healthy because of poor nutrition, yet your pH tests may read alkaline because you are still eating alkaline-forming foods.
-And in the reverse situation, as mentioned earlier, you can be healthy, yet still test as ‘acidic’ after eating acid-forming foods.
-This shows how inaccurate it is to connect good or bad health to your pH balance.
+My comments throughout this article refer to the practice of eating only alkaline-forming foods and omitting all acid-forming ones.
+However, my one concern with The Alkaline Diet is it may encourage the good-food, bad-food mentality: that acid foods are bad and alkaline foods are good.
+Therefore, some people may choose to restrict or omit many healthy foods, risking their good health over time.
+In this case, you would not be healthy because of poor nutrition, yet your pH urine test may read alkaline because you are still eating alkaline-forming foods.
+And in the reverse situation, as mentioned earlier, you can be healthy yet still test as ‘acidic’ after eating acid-forming foods.
+This shows how inaccurate it is to connect good or bad health to your urine's pH balance.

 ‘Acidity’ is how you want to interpret it: You can overreact, or you can relax and realize it normally happens from time to time.
 It really isn’t an indication of poor health.
-But it can be a symptom – possibly a warning to smarten up and eat more sensibly.
+But it can be used as a symptom – possibly a strong hint to smarten up and eat more sensibly.

-Treating the symptom (acidity) with ingesting only stuff that’s ‘alkaline’ is not fixing the problem.
+Treating the symptom (acidity) by ingesting only stuff that’s ‘alkaline’ is not fixing the problem.
 Testing your urine is no indication of your blood's pH, it merely reflects what you recently ate.
-Therefore, if you regularly test 'acidic' then obviously your diet is lacking in variety because you are eating only a select type of food (in this case, the more acid-forming ones).
-You need more nutrition – more food variety.
-But eating only alkaline-forming foods is the same as eating mostly acid-forming foods: You are again limiting the nutrients from healthful acid-forming foods and you'll still risk future poor health.
+Therefore, if you regularly test 'acidic' your diet is obviously lacking in variety because you are eating only a select type of food (in this case, the more acid-forming ones).
+So you need more nutrition: more food variety.
+But eating only alkaline-forming foods is the same as mainly eating acid-forming foods: You are again limiting the nutrients from healthful acid-forming foods, and you'll still risk future poor health.